 Types of mobile app testing

-All types of mobile app testing, depending on the pursued goals are divided into the following groups:
+All mobile app testing types, depending on the pursued goals, are divided into the following groups:

-Next, we will describe each type of testing in detail, its purpose, and use when testing mobile apps.
+Next, we will describe each type of testing in detail, its purpose, and its use when testing mobile applications.